-Redmond's existing bikeways were assessed to determine their relative level of comfort using a bicycle Level of Traffic Stress (LTS) analysis, which factors vehicle speeds, vehicle volumes and the degree to which bicyclists are separated from vehicle traffic.
-Higher vehicle speeds and volumes and less separation between bicyclists and vehicles results in stress and discomfort for bicyclists and according to research and feedback received from the Redmond community.
-Figure 3 shows the LTS of Redmond's existing bicycle network.
+Redmond's existing bikeways were assessed to determine their relative level of comfort using a bicycle Level of Traffic Stress (LTS) analysis, which factors vehicle speeds, vehicle volumes and the degree to which bicyclists are separated from vehicle traffic.7 Higher vehicle speeds and volumes and less separation between bicyclists and vehicles results in stress and discomfort for bicyclists and according to research and feedback received from the Redmond community.

-The results of the LTS analysis based on 2024 conditions show that 79% of the existing bicycle network is high stress.
-That means many of the major bicycle connections in Redmond are LTS 3 or 4.
+The results of the LTS analysis based on 2024 conditions show that 79% of existing designated on-street bikeway miles are high stress.8 That means many of the major bicycle connections in Redmond are LTS 3 or 4.
 Research and real world examples show that LTS 1 and 2 bikeways are what will get a greater proportion of the population to feel comfortable bicycling.